 5. Applicant's CV in NIH biosketch format.
-The CV, to be uploaded in PDF, shall be drafted in English, using the template available at this link and following the mandatory format: max 4 pages, page format: A4, Font type: Arial, Font size: at least 11, Line spacing: single, Margins 2 cm side/ 1.5 bottom.
+The CV, to be uploaded in PDF, shall be drafted in English, using the template available at this link and following the mandatory format: max 4-5 pages, page format: A4, Font type: Arial, Font size: at least 11, Line spacing: single, Margins 2 cm side/ 1.5 bottom.
 For support in drafting the CV, please refer to NIH website: Create Biosketches | NIAID: National Institute of Allergy and Infectious Diseases (nih.gov).
+Please note that eRA COMMONS USER NAME is NOT mandatory..